michelbeyrouty/esports_tournaments/README.md

 ## Introduction

-Website built using nextjs and prisma that will allow users to enroll in custom tournaments and receive a prize money if they win.
+Website built using nextjs and prisma that will allow users to enroll in custom tournaments and receive a prize money if they win 💰

 ## Getting Started